chrisgalgojr/chrisgalgojr.github.io/research.md

   The output and findings of this project are foreseen to assist in the improvement of the understanding of the contextual meaning of healthy food in the different social groups in Eastern Visayas (Region 8) and nearby provinces, thus, can inform policies and interventions geared toward the addressing food and nutrition issues in a more participatory and inclusive manner.

   Specifically, this study aims to:
-1. provide an overview of the diverse meanings ascribed by the different social groups in Eastern Visayas region and nearby
+1. provide an overview of the diverse meanings ascribed by the different social groups in Eastern Visayas region and nearby provinces to healthy and unhealthy food;
-2. provinces to healthy and unhealthy food.
-Additionally, this study would examine the various factors that could facilitate and/or inhibit people from consuming healthy food as well as their future visions of healthy food systems;
+2. examine the various factors that could facilitate and/or inhibit people from consuming healthy food as well as their future visions of healthy food systems;
-3. recommend a more inclusive food policy directions and strategies; and
+4. recommend a more inclusive food policy directions and strategies; and
-4. publish this research as a chapter in a book jointly written by researchers from more than 10 countries.
+5. publish this research as a chapter in a book jointly written by researchers from more than 10 countries.

 _**Assessing the resilience of the cocoa supply chain (The Philippines, 2019)**_